ethereum/distributed-validator-specs/src/dvspec/README.md

 1. Request duties from the BN at the start of every epoch
 2. Schedule serving of the received duties at the appropriate times
 3. Serve a duty when triggered by:
-    1. Forming consensus with other Co-Validators over the data to be signed
+    1. Forming consensus with other operators over the data to be signed
     2. Caching the decided data to provide to the VC's request for data to be signed for this duty, and responding to the VC's request using the cached data
-    3. Capturing the threshold signed data from the VC's response and broadcasting it to other Co-Validators
+    3. Capturing the threshold signed data from the VC's response and broadcasting it to other Distributed Validator Client peers
     4. Re-combination of threshold signed data after receiving enough threshold signed data shares

 ### Anti-Slashing Measures at the DVC